atick-faisal/label-studio/docs/source/templates/generative-pairwise-human-preference.md

 There have to be from hundreds to thousands of tasks labeled to get your LLM being fine-tuned, depending on the complexity of your problem statement.

-After you've labeled enough tasks, you can export the dataset in the following raw Label Studio JSON format:
+After you've labeled enough tasks, you can export the dataset in the following raw Annotation Hub JSON format:

 ```json
 [